donbarnetson/multizone-secure-iot-stack/README.md

-# MultiZone Secure IoT Stack

-Open Source Software for Developing Secure Applications on RISC-V processors using Hex Five's MultiZone Security Trusted Execution Environment.
+# MultiZone Security Trusted Execution Environment SDK

+The respository contains the head of MultiZone Security's SDK.

+MultiZone Security provides policy-based hardware-enforced separation for an unlimited number of security domains, with full control over data, code, peripherals and interrupts.

+MultiZone Security SDK currently supports the following cores / boards:
+ - SiFive E31 - RV32ACIMU Core for Xilinx A7-35T Arty
+ - SiFIve E51 - RV64ACIMU Core for Xilinx A7-35T Arty

-This repository, maintained by Hex Five Security, makes it easy to build a robust Secure IoT Stack with four Zones based on MultiZone Security.
+This repository, maintained by Hex Five Security, makes it easy to build robust Trusted Execution Environments on RISC-V cores.
+For Questions or feedback - send email to info 'at' hex-five.com

 ### Installation ###

-Hex Five created a modified version of the Rocket bitstream called teh X300 with an additional Ethernet port and improved performance

-Upload the X300 Bitstream to a Xilinx Artik-7 35T Arty FPGA board
-prerequisites: Xilinx Vivado, Olimex ARM-USB-TINY-H Debugger
- - Download the X300 bitstream .mcs file from https://github.com/hex-five/multizone-fpga/releases
- - Push the .mcs file to the Arty board using Vivado
+Upload the bitstream to the Arty board following directions from SiFive - https://sifive.cdn.prismic.io/sifive%2Fed96de35-065f-474c-a432-9f6a364af9c8_sifive-e310-arty-gettingstarted-v1.0.6.pdf

 Install the certified RISC-V toolchain for Linux - directions specific to a fresh Ubuntu 18.04 LTS, other Linux distros generally a subset
  ```
  sudo apt update
  sudo apt upgrade -y